 Jonathan and I really did have two Millenniums by crossing the dateline

 from Sydney, Australia to Honolulu, Hawaii.
-Leaving Syndey at 4am Sat
+Leaving Sydney at 4am Sat

 1st Jan 2000 and arriving in Honolulu at 8pm Fri 31st Dec 1999 after a